 Nature of Matter Copy from "Nature of the Matter" on page 1 of the RAM Template.
-Team Copy from "Assigned LD/ALD" and "Assigned Enforcement Attorney(s)" on page 2 of the RAM Template.
-Be sure to record each person's role: LD, ALD, Lead, and Assist(s).
-Institution Type Copy from "Institution Type" on page 1 of the RAM Template.
-Primary Market Copy from "Primary Market" on page 2 of the RAM Template.
-Strategy Allocation Copy from "Strategic Allocation" on page 2 of the RAM Template.
+InstitutionType Copy from "Institution Type" on page 1 of the RAM Template.
+Primary Entity Select the primary entity subject to this matter.
 Supervision No. Leave this field blank.
-OMB MAX No. Enter "No" if there is no OMB MAX number.
-Enter the OMB MAX number if there is one.
+OMBMAX Check the "OMB Max" box if the matter has been entered into OMB Max.
 Source Copy from the "Source of Information" on page 1 of the RAM Template.
+If the source is "Other" describe the source in the "Please Describe" box.
 Enf Region Select the office that is working on the matter: DC, NE, SE, MW, W. If attorneys from multiple offices are working on the matter, select the office of the lead attorney.
 Populations Leave these fields blank.
-Status Enter a Research phase with the date in "Beginning of EAP Research Phase" on page 2 of the RAM Template.
-Leave the Description blank.
-Last Updated Leave this field blank.
-Most Recent Action Taken Leave this field blank.
+Most Recent Action Taken Enter a one or two sentence description of what has happened recently.
+Include any relevant dates.